FAQs

 Restore Louisiana is dedicated to helping homeowners recover from federally declared disasters.
 The program is administered by the Louisiana Office of Community Development (OCD) and funded by the U.S. Department of Housing and Urban Development (HUD) through federal appropriations of Community Development Block Grant-Disaster Recovery (CDBG-DR) funds.
 Restore Louisiana was initially established to assist homeowners impacted by the March and August 2016 Floods and has now expanded to include homeowners impacted by Hurricanes Laura, Delta, Ida and the May 2021 Severe Storm.

-If you owned your home and occupied it as a primary residence at the time of the disaster; have maintained ownership of the home since the disaster; and received a FEMA IA determination for repairs greater than $3,000 as the result of Hurricanes Laura, Delta or Ida or the May 2021 Severe Storms, we strongly encourage you to complete the initial program survey.
-The survey is the first step in applying for program assistance.
-After you complete the initial survey, the program will provide periodic text and email updates regarding program launch, application availability, and any next steps required.
+If you owned your home and occupied it as a primary residence at the time of the disaster; have maintained ownership of the home since the disaster; and received a FEMA IA determination for repairs greater than $3,000 as the result of Hurricanes Laura, Delta or Ida or the May 2021 Severe Storms, you may qualify for assistance.

-No. To begin the process of applying for assistance from Restore Louisiana, you must complete the initial program survey.
-Assistance from the Federal Emergency Management Agency (FEMA), Small Business Administration (SBA), Hazard Mitigation Grant Program (HMGP), a volunteer agency, insurance, etc. is separate from Restore Louisiana.
+No. Assistance from the Federal Emergency Management Agency (FEMA), Small Business Administration (SBA), Hazard Mitigation Grant Program (HMGP), a volunteer agency, insurance, etc. is separate from Restore Louisiana.

 Elevations will be evaluated on a case-by-case basis.
 Elevations for storm-damaged homes will be considered in the following circumstances: